 Challenging federal government job experience and real research team work under the supervision of ERDC researchers in their research laboratories

-Registration in a three credit-hour research course payed by the ERIP program
+Registration in a three credit-hour research course funded by the ERIP program

 Practical experience in technical writing and communication (technical reports, oral presentation, technical paper writing)